 The US has recently installed the Climate Reference Network.
 Each of the 100+ stations in this network consists of three separate platinum resistance thermometers, located in near-ideal surroundings.
 These stations represent the state-of-the-art in near-surface temperature measurement.
-These stations are all in their original locations, remote from confounding influences.
-As limited as our ability to measure temperatures is, particularly on a global scale, our ability to accurately measure surface temperatures using sets of highly accurate instruments in "ideal" sites (CRN) is even more limited.
+These stations are all in their original locations, remote from confounding influences with the exception of the site on the University of Rhode Island campus.
+As limited as our ability to measure temperatures is, particularly on a global scale, our ability to accurately measure near-surface temperatures using sets of highly accurate instruments in "ideal" sites (CRN) is even more limited.
 Several members of the consensed climate science community have recently identified the need to develop a system such as the US CRN with global coverage.